 - 6.4 The additional burden of providing for pitches on strategic allocations is identified via a new paragraph in the supporting text, rather than through Policy 11.
 The status of this wording is therefore uncertain as to whether it carries the full force of policy or is guidance. - 6.5 Furthermore, it is not clear whether this requirement relates to: - all strategic allocations in the emerging plan, whether or not they contain specific wording relating to Traveller provision in the site specific requirements, or - just new strategic allocations that may come through a Site Allocations DPD; or - just allocations in the emerging plan that have references to Traveller provision in the site specific requirements plus any new strategic allocations coming through a SA DPD; or - all strategic allocations in the emerging plan, whether or not they contain specific wording relating to Traveller provision in the site specific requirements plus any new strategic allocations coming through a SA DPD. - 6.6 The requirement to provide traveller pitches on strategic sites is a significant additional burden and is considered unjustified.
-It is likely to also act as a brake on development for these sites, undermining delivery of both general and specialist housing.
+BDW have been unable to find an evidence where this added requirement has been assessed in terms of viability, both individually and in combination with existing and other new burdens being introduced through the MM's.
+It is noted that the viability assessment was last updated in 2023.
+Furthermore, there is no evidence of assessment of the ability of sites to accommodate traveller pitches in terms of capacity without undermining the number of non traveller units that can be provided.
+This policy change is untested and likely to also act as a brake on development for the strategic sites, undermining delivery of both general and specialist housing.

-- 6.7 To make the Plan and Policy H11 sound, MM40 should be amended to: - Clarify whether Gypsy & Traveller pitches on strategic sites applies to all strategic sites in excess of 200 units or just those in the southern area; - Ensure that the explanatory text and policy are consistent; - Deal with Gypsy & Traveller provision through a specific Traveller DPD.
+- 6.7 To make the Plan and Policy H11 sound, MM40 should be amended to: - Clarify whether Gypsy & Traveller pitches on strategic sites applies to all strategic sites in excess of 200 units or just those in the southern area; - Ensure that the explanatory text and policy are consistent; - Update the viability work to test whether this proposed policy change is acceptable, both individually and in combination with other existing and proposed burdens. - Deal with Gypsy & Traveller provision through a specific Traveller DPD.